Want to save this recipe?

 Recommended Products

-Pair of kitchen shears if you are spatchcocking your turkey yourself.
-A wireless meat thermometer will ensure you do not overcook your turkey and dry it out.
-Large roasting pan big enough to brine the turkey.
+A pair of kitchen shears if you are spatchcocking your turkey yourself.
+A wireless meat thermometer will ensure you do not overcook your turkey and end up with a dry turkey.
+A large roasting pan big enough to brine the turkey.

 Why make a spatchcocked turkey?